zhenghualiu/phylo_niche_network/README.md

-# _phylo_habitat_network
+# phylo_habitat_network
 The codes and relevant data for "The self-organization of microbial networks under evolutionary and ecological processes: Observations and modeling"

+|--phylo_habitat_network
-In directory of "_Rdata", there are processing files with Rdata format.
+   |--Rdata: There are processing files with Rdata format.
+   |--Rfunction: There are R functions for analyses.
+   |--